MirrorsAndMisdirections/FastFlowTransform/README.md

 ## Overview

-FlowForge combines SQL and Python models in a lightweight DAG engine.
+FastFlowTransform combines SQL and Python models in a lightweight DAG engine.
 A project is simply a directory with models, optional seeds, and configuration.
 The CLI renders SQL, runs Python models, materialises results, generates HTML documentation, and executes data-quality checks against multiple execution backends.

 > ℹ️ **Project layout & CLI overview**
 > Curious about the full folder structure, Makefile targets, or example models?
 See the *Project Layout* and related sections in the [User Guide](docs/Technical_Overview.md#project-layout).